boopathikumar018/docsify-darklight-theme/README.md

 </script>
 ```

 # Configuration

-You can configure the colors for light and dark mode using **docsify config object** as follows.
+You can customize the color preference for your document by modified the colors in **window.$docsify**configuration object for both dark and light mode.

 ### Variable structure